Roadmap for the Future We Want & UN We Need: A Vision 20/20 for UN75 and Beyond

 Since the start of this year, the COVID-19 pandemic and its devastating socioeconomic consequences have represented, arguably, one of the greatest calamities facing the world body since its founding, on 26 June 1945, in San Francisco.
 In addition, the international community continues to confront the threat of runaway climate change, growing mass violence in fragile states fueled by extremist groups, weapons proliferation, fears of cyber-attacks, and worries that the Sustainable Development Goals are increasingly unreachable for many countries.

-This Roadmap for the Future We Want & UN We Need places human rights, human solidarity, and the need for a strong global civic ethic at the heart of an inclusive conception of governance across borders.
+This Roadmap for the Future We Want & UN We Need (Volume I and Volume II) places human rights, human solidarity, and the need for a strong global civic ethic at the heart of an inclusive conception of governance across borders.
 It takes an unapologetic stand against the rise of exclusive nationalism, which corrodes efforts to upgrade our three-quarters of a century structure of international order for better managing today’s global problems.